Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Introduction

 \subsection{Additional Related Work}

-The problem of analyzing DP guarantees of online algorithms was introduced in \cite{Continual_Observation} for the simple setting where $\W$ is a probability simplex and the cost functions are linear with binary coefficients.
-Inspired by this work, \cite{DP_OnlineLearning, Online_DP_Smith, Online_DP_Agarwal} developed techniques for making a large class of online learning algorithms differentially private.
-The settings studied in these works violate both of our assumptions; the output of the algorithm are the entire sequence $W_1, \dots, W_{n+1}$ (sometimes called the continual observation \cite{Continual_Observation} setting), and their construction relies on the tree-based aggregation \cite{Continual_Observation} which selects $W_{t+1}$ depending on $\sf_1, \dots, \sf_{t}$.

 Strong data processing inequalities (SDPI) for KL divergence and total variation distance are ubiquitous in information theory and statistics.
 They appear, for example, in the study of ergodicity of Markov processes \cite{Dobrushin}, the uniqueness of Gibbs measures \cite{Dobrushin}, contraction of mutual information (and generalized mutual information) in Markov chains \cite{Anantharam_SDPI, Yury_Dissipation, Dobrushin_Maxim, Flavio_Polyankiy, Anurak_SDPI} and in Bayesian networks \cite{Polyankiy_SDPI_Networks}, comparison of channels \cite{Comparison_Channel_Polyankiy}, distributed estimation \cite{Maxim_SDPI_ISIT}, communication complexity of statistical estimation \cite{Communication_Complexity_SDPI}, distributed function computation \cite{Raginsky_SDPI_Function_Computation}, and private estimation problems \cite{Duchi_SDPI, LDP_Gaussian}.
-Incidentally, the contraction coefficients of general Markov kernels under total variation distance and KL divergence have simple expressions, as outlined in \cite{Dobrushin} and \cite{ahlswede1976, Anantharam_SDPI}, respectively.
-In particular, Dobrushin \cite{Dobrushin} derived a remarkably simple expression for the case of total variation distance.
 A formula for the contraction coefficients under general $f$-divergences is derived in \cite[Theorem 5.2]{Raginsky_SDPI} for differentiable $f$.
 This formula, however, is not applicable for the specific case of $\sE_\gamma$-divergence as $f(t) = (t-\gamma)^+$ is not differentiable.
 More recently, Kamalaruban \cite[Theorem 3.10]{Phd_Thesis_SDPI_ANU} derived a closed-form expression for the contraction coefficient under another $f$-divergence, namely \textit{DeGroot's statistical information} \cite{degroot1962}.
-We initiate the study of the contraction coefficient of general Markov kernels under $\sE_\gamma$-divergence and demonstrate that it has a simple closed-form expression (Theorem~\ref{Thm:Contraction_EGamma}) of which Dobrushin's characterization is a special case.